Robust Extraction of Global 21 cm Spectrum from Experiments with a Chromatic Beam Based on Physics-Motivated Error Modeling: Mock Data Simulation

 \subsection{Beam models}

-We consider three kinds of antennas, all of which have rotationally symmetric beam patterns: \begin{itemize} \item[(a)] {\bf Dipole-like antenna.} It is a monochromatic antenna similar to an ideal dipole antenna, but the beam pattern is the same as the ice-cream antenna (as described below) at 30 MHz.
+We consider three kinds of antennas, all of which have rotationally symmetric beam patterns: \begin{itemize} \item[(a)] {\bf Dipole-like antenna.} It is a hypothetic monochromatic antenna similar to an ideal dipole antenna, but the beam pattern is the same as the ice-cream antenna (as described below) at 30 MHz.

-\item[(b)] {\bf Ice-cream antenna.} It consists of a cone covered by a half-sphere with a total height of about 1.25 m, and an oblate cylinder with a diameter of 1.2 m (Figure 3 in \citealt{VZOP2024DSL}).
-This antenna is following the current design for the DSL and is specially designed as an integrated satellite while being less chromatic.
+\item[(b)] {\bf Ice-cream antenna.} It consists of a cone covered by a half-sphere with a total height of about 1.4 m, and an oblate cylinder with a diameter of about 1.6 m (Figure 3 in \citealt{VZOP2024DSL}).
+This antenna follows the current design for the high-frequency daughter satellite of the DSL and is being specially designed as an integrated satellite while being less chromatic.

-\item[(c)] {\bf Disc-cone antenna (badly designed)\footnote{A well designed disc-cone antenna can have very low chromaticity, the example used in this case is a badly designed one with too large disc, we use it for illustration. }.} It consists of a cone with a diameter of 40 cm and a height of 30.5 cm, and a disc reflector with a diameter of 200 cm.
-This is a test antenna with a relatively high level of chromaticity and was illustrated in Figure 6 and Figure 15(a) in \citet{Shi2022}. \end{itemize} Figure \ref{fig:beam comparison} shows the cross sections of the simulated beam patterns at three different frequencies.
+\item[(c)] {\bf Disc-cone antenna (badly designed)\footnote{A well designed disc-cone antenna can have very low chromaticity, the example used in this case is a badly designed one with a too large disc, we use it for illustration. }.} It consists of a cone with a diameter of 40 cm and a height of 30.5 cm, and a disc reflector with a diameter of 200 cm.
+This is a test antenna with a relatively high level of chromaticity. \end{itemize}

+Diagrams of the ice-cream antenna and the disc-cone antenna are shown in the left and right panels of Figure~\ref{fig:diagram of two antenna}, respectively.
+Figure \ref{fig:beam comparison} shows the cross sections of the simulated beam patterns at three different frequencies.
+Note that the rotational symmetry of the beam response is set for simplicity in both antenna design and simulation analysis.
+In practice, the real instrument may not achieve the perfect symmetry.
+However, slight deviation from the rotational symmetry will not impact our results as long as we can measure the beam precisely, which is technically feasible on the lunar orbit.